By Nicholas Cox August 17, 2021

 3. The Right Information at the Right Time

-An Accenture research report from December 2020 surveyed 450 CFOs and other Finance leaders at companies with at least $1B in annual revenue.
-A key finding especially stood out: while nearly all (see Figure 2) respondents believe operating with real-time data is critical to navigating disruptions, such as the recent pandemic or the threat of a recession, just 16% of respondents are being informed by such data at the scale that’s needed.
+Why is getting the 'right information at the right time' so difficult?
+It comes down to the effectiveness of the Finance processes.
+The biggest issue is not having a single version of the truth and continuing to run a fragmented close process that requires trying to keep everything glued together.
+That creates a less-than-ideal situation, and there's entirely too much time being wasted on integrating, reconciling and validating data (causing unnecessary delays to key decisions).An Accenture research report from December 2020 surveyed 450 CFOs and other Finance leaders at companies with at least $1B in annual revenue.
+A key finding especially stood out: while nearly all respondents believe operating with real-time data is critical to navigating disruptions, such as the recent pandemic or the threat of a recession, just 16% of respondents are being informed by such data at the scale that's needed.

 Figure 2: Accenture 2020 – Time to Get Real

 These challenges are not limited to financial consolidation and close processes.
-For many companies, financial processes are too manual and not yet automated or standardised, leading to time-consuming data entry (and re-entry) for reconciliations, reclassifications, and adjustments.
+For many companies, financial processes are too manual and not yet automated or standardized, leading to time-consuming data entry (and re-entry) for reconciliations, reclassifications, and adjustments.

 4. Too Many Manual Steps in Processes – Limited Automation

 Are manual steps in Finance processes really that bad?
-It’s true that some level of manual processes in small to mid-sized organisations may not be a huge problem.
+It's true that some level of manual processes in small to mid-sized organizations may not be a huge problem.
 It really all comes down to manageability.
-As organisations grow or become more complex, manual processes add unnecessary risk, costs and time delays – all of which can accumulate over time and be very damaging.
+As organizations grow or become more complex, manual processes add unnecessary risk, costs and time delays – all of which can accumulate over time and be very damaging.Manual steps can result in the following pitfalls:

-• A high level of manual journal entries in the close process – causing delays that can result in late filing
+• A High Level of Manual Journal Entries in the Close Process: Causing delays that can result in late filing.

-• Ineffective procedures for validating results – potentially sharing incorrect data in reports and with stakeholders
+• Ineffective Procedures for Validating Results: Potentially sharing incorrect data in reports and with stakeholders.

 All of these potential pitfalls only emphasise why automation is the way forward.
-And today, the most successful organisations are embracing automation by using financial close software to better equip their people and to ensure they have agile and effective processes.
+And today, the most successful organizations are embracing automation by using financial close software to better equip their people and to ensure they have agile and effective processes.

 5. Limited Inter-Period Reporting Capabilities

-Most organisations focus considerable time and resources on monthly, quarterly and annual reporting requirements.
-So why do very few organisations use ‘inter-period’ (i.e., daily or weekly) reports?
+Most organizations focus considerable time and resources on monthly, quarterly and annual reporting requirements.
+So why do very few organizations use 'inter-period' (i.e., daily or weekly) reports?
 The reason is very often because, historically, Finance processes and technology did not allow for inter-period reporting.
 Finance teams had a lot of manual tasks just to complete the existing reporting cadences, which left little or no time to consider any additional regular data points or insights.

 Figure 3: Key Operational Data Collected in Everyday Systems